Orthogonal-Research-Lab/CGS/tutorial-notes/README.md

 2) CGS as receptive fields.

-3) description of a circular representation of CMYK color space.
+3) description of a circular representation of CMYK color space (in circular-representation directory).